 - Akai Katana (2010) takes place before or during World War II

 - Dino D Day (2011): World War 2 meets Jurassic Park.

 - Skullgirls (2012) definitely draws on the dieselpunk aesthetic, although the makers prefer to call it Dark Deco.

 - Steel Battalion: Heavy Armor (2012) shifts to a WWII Punk setting...in 2082.
 Justified in that microprocessors are no longer in production due to silicon-eating microbes appearing as early as 2020, hence the technological regression.

-- Dishonored (2012) has the rare In-Universe material Justifying the setting, a specially treated and processed "whale" oil known as trans, which would be identical to diesel if it didn't glow bright blue.
+- Dishonored (2012) has the rare In-Universe material Justifying the setting, a specially treated and processed "whale" oil known as trans.
+The substance itself would be identical to diesel if it wasn't luminous blue or incredibly volatile.

 - Tales of Xillia: The world of Elympios that you visit fairly late in the first game and where much of the sequel takes place is a decaying land where the dingy cities are full of skyscrapers, and the background music is heavy on jazzy saxophones.
 Its largest city (and only city in the first game), Trigleph, looks like it was pulled straight out of a Film Noir hard-boiled detective movie.